Chime’s SpotMe® overdraft product review

 - Chime’s savings account comes with savings tools like the option to automatically set aside a portion of your paycheck.

-To qualify for SpotMe, you'll need to have a Chime checking account that receives at least $200 in qualifying direct deposits into a Chime checking account in the last 34 days.
-That's it.
+To qualify for SpotMe, you’ll need to have a Chime Checking Account that receives a qualifying direct deposit of $200 in a 34-day period.
+That’s it.
 There are no other requirements or eligibility criteria you need to meet to get started.

-For Chime users, SpotMe works similarly to other cash advance apps that offer overdraft protection.
-For example, Dave offers advances up to $250, charges a $1 membership fee and it can take as long as three days to receive the funds.
+Other pay advance apps like Dave offer advances up to $500, charges a $1 membership fee and it can take as long as three days to receive the funds.
 Brigit is an overdraft protection app that offers $250 in overdraft protection, charges a membership fee of $9.99 and it can also take as long as three days to receive the funds.